The 15 Best Ryokans in Hakone

 Each room features elegant Japanese-Western styling, complete with a private bathroom, garden views, and thoughtful touches like tea sets and soft robes.
 Some suites even include semi-open-air baths for a more intimate onsen experience.
 Guests can also book a private spa bath or relax in the lounge overlooking the gardens.

 Dinner and breakfast are served on-site, featuring beautifully presented Japanese cuisine with fresh seasonal ingredients.
-With the Hakone Botanical Garden of Wetlands and Lalique Museum nearby, this ryokan combines modern comforts with easy access to nature and art.
-Prices typically range from $80 to $500 USD per night, including breakfast and dinner.
+Located near Hakone Botanical Garden of Wetlands and Lalique Museum, this ryokan combines modern comforts with easy access to nature and art.
+Prices typically range from ¥12,000 to ¥75,000 per night ($80–$500 USD), including breakfast and dinner.

 Motohakone